New Mapping Feature

 - Compare and contrast data across Layers

-NOTE: All changes made are saved locally on your browser.
-Using a different computer or clearing your cache will remove your map settings.
+NOTE: All changes made to the Project Base Map are automatically saved locally on your browser.
+This means using a different computer or clearing your cache will remove your map settings.
+However your Layer settings can be saved to the database.

 Original Map View

-Our original Map view, which you can still access through search, allows you to see addresses from your data plotted out on google maps as a red pin.
+Our original Map view, which you can still access through search, allows you to see addresses from your data plotted out on a map as a red dot.
 The map view is useful but has some limitations.

 - Cannot display multiple searches simultaneously.